zshipko/rust-kv/README.md

 * `capnp-value`
     - Cap'n Proto value encoding using `capnp`

-Some examples of implementing your own encodings using serde see: [github.com/asonix/kv-testing](https://github.com/asonix/kv-testing)
+Some examples of implementing your own encodings using serde can be found [here](https://github.com/asonix/kv-testing)

 ## Documentation